Skip to main content

 Storage Best Practices

 Proper wood storage prevents mold, pest infestation, and moisture problems that ruin smoke quality.
-Elevated storage off ground contact prevents moisture wicking and improves air circulation.
-Pallets or purpose-built racks work effectively.
+Elevate wood off the ground on pallets or purpose-built racks to prevent moisture wicking and improve air circulation.

 Wood Storage Guidelines — Location, Pros, Cons, and Tips